alexfot94/Cloudflare-IP-Access-Rule-Management-Scripts/ReadMe.txt

 These two PowerShell scripts are used to EXPORT and IMPORT IP Access Rules (firewall rules) for a specific Cloudflare zone.

-You can use them to back up existing rules or replicate them in another zone.
+You can use them to back up existing rules or replicate them in another account (Zone ID or Account ID).

 LANGUAGE & TECHNOLOGY
 ---------------------